 The total value of the fund portfolio divided by the paid-in capital, indicating the success of the private-equity portfolio by showing the total value as a multiple of its costs basis.

 UCITS III stands for Undertakings for Collective Investments in Transferable Securities.
 In the European legal framework, this set of rules covers open-ended funds that invest in legally defined types of securities and other financial instruments (securities funds).
 The UCITS Directive defines the specific requirements for funds and the companies that manage them.

-The financial instrument underlying an investment strategy, such as stocks, indices, fixed-income securities, or currencies.
+The financial instrument on which an investment strategy is based, such as equities, indices, fixed-income securities or currencies.

 Statistical risk measure of risk management that puts a figure on the amount of loss a portfolio (or a security) will not exceed for a given probability and period of time.
 Financial risks can be quantified with this risk measure.

 The variance measures the deviation between a random variable and its expected value.
 The square root of the variance is known as the standard deviation, which is equivalent to the volatility.